PostHog/posthog.com/contents/docs/user-guides/recordings.md

 If you're running a Clickhouse instance, recordings are automatically deleted after 3-weeks.
 On Postgres instances, you can set recordings to delete after a configurable number of days in the project settings page.

-If you want further control, you can choose to enable session recordings using [feature flags](feature-flags).
+If you want further control, you can choose to enable session recording using [feature flags](feature-flags).
 This enables you to control session recordings based on users with certain previous events/actions or properties (or just to capture a percentage of all sessions).

 To do this, default session recording to false, by setting `disable_session_recording` in our [JavaScript library config](/docs/integrate/client/js/#config), and then conditionally call the method to enable it using the feature flag.
 The method is `posthog.startSessionRecording`.